AashitaK/AashitaK.github.io/_posts/2018-04-02-Wordclouds.md

 mathjax:
 ---

-Word cloud from the from the readers' comments on articles published in New York Times in March 2018 and Jan-Feb 2017 are given below.
+Word clouds from the from the readers' comments on articles published in New York Times in March 2018 and Jan-Feb 2017 are given below.

 Most common words in all of the comments: